-Many job seekers searching for remote opportunities on different platforms may encounter fraudulent listings.
-Using trusted platforms can reduce the risk of scams.
+Many job seekers searching for remote opportunities may encounter fraudulent listings.
+Using trusted remote job boards can reduce the risk of scams.

 However, the rapid growth of remote work has also created opportunities for scammers.
 Every year, thousands of job seekers fall victim to remote job scams in the USA.